abhishekgoyal-a11y/email-sender-gui/README.md

 # Email sender GUI App
 It is an email sender.
 This GUI can send bulk number of files (Max.
 Size 35Mb).The program can send via SMTP server.
 # How it works
-1. Before sending mail, first you have to save email and password as a environment variable
+1. Before sending mail, you have to save email and password as a environment variable
 2. After this, choose from which email you want to send
 3. Enter recipient Email
 3. Type Subject and Message ,and you can also add files